 Here are some tips to keep your family and campsite safe and secure when camping this summer.

-- Properly store your food.
+6. Properly store your food.
 Thieves can also take the form of furry critters.
 Store your food in airtight containers.
-This not only keeps it fresh, it prevents animals from noticing its scent and raiding your campsite.
+This not only keeps it fresh, but it also prevents animals from noticing its scent and raiding your campsite.

 Do you have any tips or information you’d like to share?
 I’d love to hear them; please share them in the box below.